Cancer Screening Tests: The Basics

 The best screening tests have high sensitivity and high specificity.

 The Limitations of Screening Tests

-If signs of cancer are detected on a screening test, more definitive and invasive follow up tests are performed to confirm the diagnosis.
+If signs of cancer are found during a screening test, more tests are performed to confirm the diagnosis.
 Controversy arises when it is not clear if the benefits of screening outweigh the risks of follow-up diagnostic tests and cancer treatments.
 Ultimately, whether or not you have a particular screening test is something you should decide with your doctor after discussing your risk factors and personal preferences.

 Learn more about cancer screening tests for men on OncoLink.